Martin Scorsese: Early life and education

-He attended the all-boys Cardinal Hayes High School in the Bronx, graduating in 1960.
-He had initially desired to become a priest, attending a preparatory seminary but failed after the first year.
-This gave way to cinema and consequently Scorsese enrolled in NYU's Washington Square College (now known as the College of Arts and Science), where he earned a B.A. in English in 1964.
-He went on to earn his MA from New York University's School of Education (now the Steinhardt School of Culture, Education, and Human Development) in 1968, a year after the school was founded.
+Scorsese attended the all-boys Cardinal Hayes High School in the Bronx, graduating in 1960.
+He had initially desired to become a priest, attending a preparatory seminary, but failed after the first year and was unable to attend Fordham University.
+This gave way to cinema and consequently Scorsese enrolled in New York University's Washington Square College (now known as the College of Arts and Science), where he earned a bachelor's degree in English in 1964.
+He went on to earn his Master of Arts from NYU's School of Education (now the Steinhardt School of Culture, Education, and Human Development) in 1968, a year after the school was founded.